How to treat a Fever: Everything you need to know

 The founder of Western medicine, once said:

 As early as the 5th century BC, fever became known as a symptom of disease, rather than a disease in and of itself.
 In older civilizations the notion of fever was mixed with spiritualism and thought to have been brought on by evil spirits.
-Understandably, these people feared fever and thought of it as a punishment that was thrust on the person who had it.
+Understandably, these people feared fever and thought of it as a punishment.

 After Hippocrates, physicians who followed after him believed in the benefits of fever and practiced accordingly.